rknop/SeeChange/docs/data_storage.md

 #### Psycopg2 connections

 While it's possible to do direct SQL with SQLAlchemy sessions, either with the session itself, or by (painfully) extracting the underlying database connection, if what you really need to do is direct SQL, you're probably better off with a simple psycopg2 connection.
 If you are going to do anything that locks tables, you must do it this way.
-Empirically, SQLAlchemy does not seem to actually close the underlying databse connection when you call the `close` method of a session, but rather markes it for closing sometime later during garbage collection.
+Empirically, SQLAlchemy does not seem to actually close the underlying database connection when you call the `close` method of a session, but rather markes it for closing sometime later during garbage collection.
 The result is that if you lock a table using SQL passed to an SQLAlchemy session, most of the time it will work, but rarely the table will not unlock when you close the session (or exist the relevantg `with` block).
 If you really need control over your database, use an actual database connection and save yourself the complication of another opininated layer between you and the database.

-`models/base.py` provides a function `Psycopg2connection()` that must be used as a context manager (i.e. in a `with` block).
-It takes one optional argument, and returns a standard `psycopg2.connection` object..
-If that argument is `None`, it opens a new connection to the databse, and then calls `rollback` and closes that connection when the context exits.
+`models/base.py` provides a function `Psycopg2Connection()` that must be used as a context manager (i.e. in a `with` block).
+It takes one optional argument, and returns a standard `psycopg2.connection` object.
+If that argument is `None`, it opens a new connection to the database, and then calls `rollback` and closes that connection when the context exits.
 (This means that if you want any changes you made to presist, you must make sure to call `commit` on the connection.)
 If that argument is an existing psycopg2 connection, it just immediately returns that, and does not automatically rollback or close it.
 (In that case, whatever created the connection in the first place is responsible for doing that.)
 This latter use is analgous to passing an existing SQLAlchemy session to `SmartSession`, as described above.

 As a trivial example:
 ```